KILTprotocol/specifications/docs/did/asset-did-spec.md

 ### Create an Asset DID

-A new Asset DID creation is automatically performed whenever a new asset class is deployed or a new asset instance for a given class minted.
+An Asset DID as such is not directly created, but it is generated at any time from a specific asset on as specific network.
 Because of the chain agnostic nature of Asset DIDs, this process can take place on any blockchain that is identifiable by a [CAIP-2 Identifier][caip-2-spec].

+Furthermore, as far as Asset DIDs are concerned, the assets identified do not need to already exist.
+For instance, a "right to create" a new NFT collection on a given blockchain for a user could be encoded in a [Verifiable Credential][vc-spec] where the identifier of the asset is an Asset DID.

 ### Resolve an Asset DID